pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 Here we're using path dependent types in order to create a better interface for our `Existential` trait.
 We could just have an empty trait but that would mean that we would need to case match `MkEx` whenever we wanted to access its fields.
-However, the concept still holds and well as the property we described
+However, the concept still holds and shares the properties we described
 above:

 {% highlight scala %}